AgoraIO/agora_doc_source/en-US/markdown/agora-chat/Develop/agora_chat_group_web.md

 conn.listen({
   onPresence: function(msg){
     switch(msg.type){
-    // Occurs when all the chat group members are unmuted. case 'rmGroupMute':
+    // Occurs when all chat group members are unmuted. case 'rmGroupMute':
       break;
-    // Occurs when all the chat group members are muted. case 'muteGroup':
+    // Occurs when all chat group members are muted. case 'muteGroup':
       break;
     // Occurs when a member is removed from the chat group allow list.